 SELECT path FROM sys.traces WHERE is_default = 1

 And this TSQL query filters on category 2 (Database) to see what file grow/shrink and mirroring state change events have occurred.

 FROM ::fn_trace_gettable('F:\MSSQL10_50.A\MSSQL\Log\log_113.trc', 0) df

 ORDER BY df.StartTime DESC

 And finally, there are third party tools available that make the task much easier.

-Here is a screenshot from SQL CoPilot showing that I have just shrunk the AdventureWorks database.
+Here is a screenshot from an early version of SQL CoPilot showing that I have just shrunk the AdventureWorks database.